algorismes/algorismes.github.io/_pages/publications.md

 + We have presented the result of a collaboration with BBVA D&A in the Workshop on Machine Learning for Spatiotemporal Forecasting as part of the NIPS 2016 conference.
 Our contribution is entitled <u><a href="https://www.bbvadata.com/there-is-no-such-thing-as-a-certain-prediction/"> "Evaluating uncertainty scores for deep regression networks in financial short time series forecasting"</a></u>.

-+ We have develop a deep learning model that achieves state of the art classification results in a novel image modality, endoluminal images: Seguí, Santi, Michal Drozdzal, Guillem Pascual, Petia Radeva, Carolina Malagelada, Fernando Azpiroz and Jordi Vitrià.
-“Generic feature learning for wireless capsule endoscopy analysis.”
-Computers in biology and medicine 79 (2016): 163-172. https://arxiv.org/abs/1607.07604
++ Seguí, Santi, Michal Drozdzal, Guillem Pascual, Petia Radeva, Carolina Malagelada, Fernando Azpiroz and Jordi Vitrià. <u><a href="https://arxiv.org/abs/1607.07604">“Generic feature learning for wireless capsule endoscopy analysis.”</a></u> Computers in biology and medicine 79 (2016): 163-172.
+In this paper